Loading NuWatt Energy...

 Separate rebate for ENERGY STAR heat pump water heaters replacing electric or gas tank units.

 We're not a general HVAC company that added heat pumps last year.
-We're a certified Mass Save contractor and Mitsubishi Diamond installer with deep cold-climate expertise.
+We understand the Mass Save process and pair rebate planning with deep cold-climate design expertise.

 The highest tier of Mitsubishi partnership.
 Diamond status means priority equipment access, factory training, and extended warranty options unavailable to standard dealers.